cdktf/cdktf-provider-kubernetes/docs/ingressClassV1.go.md

 - *Type:* *string

-Controller refers to the name of the controller that should handle this class.
+controller refers to the name of the controller that should handle this class.

 This allows for different "flavors" that are controlled by the same controller.
-For example, you may have different Parameters for the same implementing controller.
+For example, you may have different parameters for the same implementing controller.
 This should be specified as a domain-prefixed path no more than 250 characters in length, e.g. "acme.io/ingress-controller".
 This field is immutable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.23.0/docs/resources/ingress_class_v1#controller IngressClassV1#controller}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.24.0/docs/resources/ingress_class_v1#controller IngressClassV1#controller}

 ---